influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-enterprise.md

 ### Monitor InfluxDB Enterprise with internal monitoring

 InfluxDB Enterprise data nodes can monitor by themselves.
-Learn more about monitoring internally through dashboards [here](/platform/monitoring/influxdata-platform/monitoring-dashboards/).
+Learn more about [monitoring internally through dashboards](/platform/monitoring/influxdata-platform/monitoring-dashboards/).

 {{% note %}}
 Monitoring InfluxDB Enterprise through `_internal` is an option, but not recommended since no system should monitor itself.